usnistgov/hedgehog-Tutorials/tutorials/tutorial4.md

 # Graph
 Hedgehog presents and uses a directed graph.
 Which means, that cycles are possible and without special care will end in deadlock.
 This is because a node, by default, will terminate if these two conditions are true:
-1: Are there no "input nodes" (nodes that send data to the considerate nodes) alive ?
+1: Are there no "input nodes" (nodes that send data to the considered nodes) alive ?
 2: Are all the input data queues empty ?

 Because of the cycle, it's possible there is no data in the input queues, but for each of them one of their "input nodes" may be alive.